There are 216 owl species and Karen Kent, an incredibly gifted artist, has painted 35 species of owls (and counting) in a remarkably realistic manner.

-Kent says she paints alone and in a group once a week and when a painting buddy looked at the painting and suggested that the name of this painting should be New Year’s Eve Party, and Kent said, “Yes, That’s It!”
+Karen says she paints alone and in a group once a week and when a painting buddy looked at the painting and suggested that the name of this painting should be New Year’s Eve Party, and she knew, that’s it!

-Kent says she looked at the picture of an owl in a book and said, “I have to paint you.
+Karen says she looks at the picture of an owl in a book and thinks, “I have to paint you.
 You look like a Poindexter.”

-‘Poindexter’ (12” x 16” Oil) now hangs in her brother’s house with a few other of Kent’s paintings.
+‘Poindexter’ (12” x 16” Oil) hangs in her brother’s house with a few other of Karen’s paintings.

-As Kent begins to tell her story, she becomes very serious, intense and spiritually enlightened.
+As Karen begins to tell her story, she becomes very serious, intense and spiritually enlightened.
 It’s obvious this is not easy for her to tell.

-Three years ago on a cold and sunny day, she and her husband were traveling to meet good friends in the Berkshires and then, out of nowhere, on a deserted road, she saw an owl.
+Three years ago on a cold and sunny day, she and her husband were traveling to meet friends in the Berkshires and then, out of nowhere, on a deserted road, she sees an owl.

-“The owl looked just like this in full flight.”
-Kent points to the large 30” x 60” acrylic painting of a Barred Owl hanging over her door entitled, ‘New Heights.’
-‘New Heights.’
+“The owl looks just like this in full flight.”
+Karen points to the large 30” x 60” acrylic painting of a Barn Owl hanging over her door entitled, ‘New Heights.’

 Brush with Death

-“It was eleven in the morning, and we were just getting near open space, and I saw this owl flying headed straight at us.
+“It was eleven in the morning, and we’re just getting near open space, and I see this owl flying heading straight at us.
 I was amazed because you never see that.
 I was positive it was going to fly over the car.”

-You see the emotion on Kent’s face as her voice drops.
+You see the emotion on Karen’s face as her voice drops.

-The owl’s body left a huge impression in the windshield, but a more significant impact in Kent’s life.
+The owl’s body left a huge impression in the windshield, but a more significant impact in Karen’s life.

-Kent says she could not shake what happened and she and her husband decided to light a fire and honor the spirit of this owl.
+She couldn’t shake the tragic events so she and her husband light a fire to honor the spirit of this owl.

-After sharing her story, a friend suggested that Kent paint owls as a tribute.
+After sharing her story, a friend suggests Karen paint owls as a tribute.

 “There is my tribute.
 I feel like the universe knocks on your door in strange ways and this was like, hello.”